Agency: Human, Robotic and Divine

 Divine Agency

-Our experiences in the natural world seem to fall neatly into two categories: those that seem law like in regularity, and those that seem due to chance.
+Our experiences in the natural world seem to fall neatly into two categories: those that seem law-like in regularity, and those that seem due to chance.
 There doesn't seem to be a pressing need for Divine action as a distinct third category.
-This is especially true if we limit our observations to classical levels of complexity and scale – here we detect a robust determinism with strict observance of conservation laws.
+This is especially true if we limit our observations to classical levels of complexity and scale - here we detect a robust determinism with strict observance of conservation laws.
 On the other hand, our observations at the quantum scale lead us to the reasoned conclusion that the future is in some limited sense open, or "not decided" (to quote Bohr).
 Here even conservation laws can be bent, at least temporarily.
-Below I shall survey a few ways in which Divine action can potentially be included in this framework of necessity and chance.
+Below I shall survey a few ways in which Divine action can potentially be included in a scientific framework that deals primarily in terms of necessity and chance.

 Downward Causation

-Many commentators see downward causation as a way to account for the manner in which God causes events in the world.[24]
-I follow Barbour in expressing reservations with this approach[25].
-The trouble, as I see it, is examples of downward causation in nature have an identifiable 'top', and the energy distribution can be traced throughout the system.
-For example, in the case of a piston heating a gas volume, the top is the piston (or the operator depending on how the scenario is set up).
-In the case of the Universe, I'm not sure what to call the 'top' from where the causal chain would begin[26].
+Many commentators see downward causation as a way to account for the manner in which God causes events in the world.[23]
+This begins by recognizing the limitations that stem from seeing causation occurring only at the micro-scale within a strictly reductionist perspective of nature.
+While I agree a strict reductionism is hard to support for all kinds of reasons, I follow Barbour in expressing reservations with downward causation as an explanation for Divine agency.[24]
+The trouble, as I see it, is examples of downward causation in nature have an identifiable 'top', and the energy distribution that occurs during the event being caused can be traced throughout the system.
+For example, in the case of a piston heating a gas volume, the top is the piston (or the operator pushing it depending on how the scenario is set up) and the effect is the increased velocity of the gas molecules.
+In the case of the Universe, I'm not sure what to call the 'top' from where the causal chain would begin.[25]
 I also don't see a physical connection from a 'top' to all the places God might act, along which we might observe energy redistribution.

 The World as God’s Body